Alexander Lebedev: Political career

 In 2003, Lebedev stood as a candidate for elections to the Mayoralty of Moscow and the State Duma.
 He received 13% in the Mayoral elections, losing to Yuriy Luzhkov, but won a seat in the State Duma on the Rodina party list (he was actually number one on the Moscow regional list of the party).
 He remained in the Duma until 2007, when new elections were held.
 In the Duma, he initially moved from nationalist Rodina to the pro-Government United Russia faction, but after Rodina was merged into the larger social-democratic coalition Fair Russia, he made his return.

 Lebedev was formerly the Vice Chairman of Duma's committee on the Commonwealth of Independent States, the coordinator of Duma's group on interactions with Verkhovna Rada of Ukraine, and the coordinator of the State Duma group dealing with the city.

-Lebedev, together with the former President of the Soviet Union, Mikhail Gorbachev, is a co-owner of Novaya Gazeta, one of the most vocal newspapers critical of the current Russian Government.
+Lebedev, together with the former President of the Soviet Union, Mikhail Gorbachev, was a co-owner of Novaya Gazeta, one of the most vocal newspapers critical of the current Russian Government.

 Lebedev is a founder and the President of the National Investment Council, a non-political and non-government organization working to improve the investment sentiments in Russia, protecting interests of the Russian business abroad, and fighting the negative sentiments towards Russian business.

 In September 2008, Russian politician Mikhail Gorbachev announced he was going to make a comeback to Russian politics along with Lebedev.
 Their party was called the Independent Democratic Party of Russia.